Ontotext-AD/graphdb.js/README.md

 ## Usage

 ### ServerClient
 The `ServerClient` deals with operations on server level like obtaining a list with available repositories, concrete repository or deleting repositories.
-In order to work with the `ServerClient` it should be configured first.
+In order to work with the `ServerClient` it should be configured `ServerClientConfig` first.

 * Configure `ServerClient`